 After due consideration, many legal commentators are of the opinion that the hold harmless aspect of the couplet “indemnify and hold harmless” should be dropped.
 Other commentators suggest that indemnify only applies to third-party claims and not to direct claims between contracting parties.

 Since most courts interpret hold harmless and indemnify as synonyms, entities should clearly draft out their indemnification provisions to say exactly what they intend.
 If they intend the meanings of “hold harmless” and “indemnify” to be synonymous, it's best to drop the hold harmless to prevent opposing counsels from trying to attach other meanings to the phrase.

 If the meanings are different, it's best to use a phrase other than “hold harmless” to avoid a synonymous connotation.

 If you need help with hold harmless disclosure, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.